-IN ANY CONSIDERATION of the origin of the name Padjan, the origin and history of a certain village in Croatia must be considered as well, the village of Padjene (pah-dji-na).
+In any consideration of the origin of the name Padjan, the origin and history of a certain village in Croatia must be considered as well, the village of Padjene (pah-dji-na).
 Padjene lies about thirteen kilometers from Knin, a small town that has played a strategic role in the history of Croatia and the surrounding region, since at least the 1500s.
 It was events there in 1522 that make its history relevant to this discussion.
-In that year the Ottoman Turks took control of Knin,1 and in consequence the Croats (Catholic) who had been living there moved away,2 leaving Knin and the surrounding areas depopulated.3 The Turks repopulated the area with Serbs (Orthodox) and Vlachs (who spoke Serbian as a second language),4 and maintained control of the region until the late 1680s.
-In 1683 Habsburg forces defeated the Turks at Vienna,5 and by 1688 the Venetians were in control of Knin, having fought and defeated the Turks there.
-By the time the Venetians had control of Knin and the areas around it, the land had again become depopulated, the populace having fled because of the battles between the Venetians and the Turks.
-To repopulate the area, the Venetians offered land ownership rights to certain groups of people if they agreed to cultivate the land that they settled.6 To take advantage of this offer, five thousand people of the Orthodox faith migrated from Bosnia to settle this land around Knin, many of whom - probably the majority - were Vlachs, or Morlachs.
-The Vlachs or Morlachs came mainly from an area in present-day Bosnia called Bosanski Petrovac,7 which lies ninety-five kilometers to the southwest of the city of Prijedor and eighty-five kilometers to the northeast of Knin.
-The Vlachs or Morlachs that came from Bosanski Petrovac received land in the outlying areas of Knin, in Padjene, Plavno, Mokro Polje, and Otona.8 It is noteworthy that a settlement named Padjani lies about thirteen kilometers to the south of Prijedor.
+In that year the Ottoman Turks took control of Knin,1 and in consequence the Croats (Catholic) that had been living there moved away, leaving Knin and the surrounding areas depopulated.2 The Turks repopulated the area with Serbs (Orthodox) and Vlachs (who spoke Serbian as a second language),3 and maintained control of the region until the late 1680s.
+In 1683 Habsburg forces defeated the Turks at Vienna, and by 1688 the Venetians were in control of Knin, having fought and defeated the Turks there.